Nyota Uhura: Interracial kiss

 In the 1968 episode "Plato's Stepchildren", Uhura and Captain Kirk kiss.
 For many years this was claimed to be the first example of a scripted inter-racial kiss on United States television, although other examples have come to light.
-Originally, the scene was meant to be filmed with and without the kiss, so that the network could later decide whether to air the kiss.
-However, Shatner and Nichols deliberately flubbed every take of the shot without the kiss so that the shot could not be used.
+Originally, the scene was to be filmed both with the kiss, and without it so that the network could later decide to either air the kiss, or exclude it.
+However, Shatner and Nichols deliberately flubbed every take without the kiss, rendering them useless so that the kiss had to be included.

 Reception

 In 2013, Uhura was ranked among the top 50 sexiest characters of the science-fiction genre.
 They note the character is "a whipsmart wise-ass who can hold her own against the guys" of the Enterprise.

 In 2016, Screen Rant rated Uhura as the 16th best character in Star Trek overall as presented in television and film up to that time, highlighting the character as a "lingual expert who could handle herself on away missions".
 In 2018, Comic Book Resources ranked Uhura as the 23rd best Starfleet character of Star Trek.
 In 2018, The Wrap placed Uhura as 20th out 39 in a ranking of main cast characters of the Star Trek franchise.

 In 2016, Uhura was ranked as the 14th most important character of Starfleet within the Star Trek science fiction universe by Wired magazine.

 In 2017, Screen Rant ranked Uhura the second most attractive person in the Star Trek universe, in between Benjamin Sisko and Jean-Luc Picard.

 In 2017, Comic Book Resources ranked the performance of Mirror Uhura the 14th "fiercest" female character of the Star Trek universe.

 In 2018, Comic Book Resources ranked Uhura the 23rd best member of Starfleet.

 In 2019, Uhura was ranked the fifth sexiest Star Trek character by SyFy.